 Luminous Bodies programmed art residency includes shared art studios, individual and group critiques, city gallery visit, guest artist talk, and a closing exhibition (or open studio if preferred).
 Artists are responsible for their transportation, food and art supplies, including projectors and speakers.

-AGP (Artscape Gibraltar Point, the art centre) offers rich potential for the creation of corporeal artworks amongst its blue-flag beaches (Hanlans Beach being clothing optional) and natural surroundings of Lake Ontario, forests and gardens filled with flowers, fruit and vegetables.
+Artscape Gibraltar Point (AGP) offers rich potential for the creation of corporeal artworks amongst its blue-flag beaches (Hanlans Beach being clothing optional) and natural surroundings of Lake Ontario, forests and gardens filled with flowers, fruit and vegetables.
 On the island, there are tiny quaint homes, a hobby farm and antique carnival grounds.
 The Toronto city core is just a 15-minute ferry ride away.
 You can read more about Artscape Gibraltar Point here.
 For a greater sense of the island itself and it’s community, check out Friends of Toronto Islands or Toronto Island Community.

 Facilities include a large communal kitchen, artist studios with high ceilings and tall windows, extra-large common rooms, photo darkroom (chemicals not supplied), woodshop, small library, onsite coin-operated laundry (detergent included), and free wi-fi.
 Bicycles can be rented from the local bicycle smith.
 The communal kitchen is stocked with cooking utensils, some spices, and a limited supply of tea and coffee.
 Artists are given storage spaces for their (dry, refrigerated and frozen) foods in the communal kitchen where they cook their own meals.
 There is a pantry with non-perishable foods that artists leave behind.
 Artists are welcome to take from the pantry.
 More details about facilities are available here.